-- 1. If you are returning to campus, call the AOD to inform him of your return to campus (828-242-8114).
-If you are coming or going from a school-sponsored trip, you do not need to notify the AOD. - 2.
-If you have driven yourself back to campus, you will need to meet the AOD and hand in your keys. - 3.
+- 1. If you have driven yourself back to campus, you will need to meet the Dormparent on duty and hand in your keys. - 2.
 Notify the Dormparent on duty that you are back on campus and in the dorm.
-If you cannot find the Dormparent on duty, please speak with the senior leader on duty.
+If you cannot find the Dormparent on duty, please speak with the senior leader on duty, or contact the AOD.